LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 - A Okta developer account.
 These are currently free!

-- AuraDB Professional, AuraDB Professional Trial or AuraDB Business Critical
+- AuraDB Professional, AuraDB Professional Trial or AuraDB Business Critical with Movies example graph

 - GraphQL for AuraDB deployed